pallavi9019/M2_DISTANCE/1_Requirements/README.md

 ## Who:

-* All the mind sport in which players liek students,children etc for work,fun and projects.
+* All the mind people like students,children engineers for work,fun and projects.

 ## What:

-* project, a number of questions are asked, and the user is awarded cash prize for each correct answer given.
+* project, a number of objects are placed, and the user is will get the distance value from it.

 ## When: